mwong775/CMPE150/final_project/README.md

 # CMPE150 Final Project
-## Implementing a Simple Router
+## Simulation of a multi-level production network using Mininet topology & Python
-Implements routing between devices on different subnets, and firewalls for certain subnets.
+Implements firewalls and routing between devices on different subnets using switches and a POX controller